 We cry, sob, or sit in dazed silence.

-In time we being to Sort: (breathe.)
+We reflect.
+In time we begin to Sort: (breathe.)

 We let go & raise the glass to what’s next.